Hootaan/Hootaan/README.md

 - 👋 Hi, I’m @Hootaan
 - 👀 I’m interested in machine learning, artificial intelligence and cloud computing.
-- 🌱 I’m currently learning D3.JS
+- 🌱 I’m currently working on machine learning and building services with generative AI APIs
 - 💞️ I’m looking to collaborate on data visualization projects
 <!-- - 📫 How to reach me ... -->